Jagrati1213/film-chicks/README.md

 - **Latest Movies:** Visit the "Latest Movies" section to discover new releases.
 - **Movie Details:** Click on a movie to view detailed information.
-- **Search Movies:** Use the search functionality to find movies based on your preferences.
-- **Personalized Recommendations:** Receive personalized movie recommendations through the OpenAI GPT integration.

 ## Project Screenshots:
 ![image](https://github.com/Jagrati1213/film-chicks/assets/85276293/fd02ca83-1d03-4ef2-98e9-a751c4961520)